Gravity and Antigravity

 A similar display was reported by American journalist John Keel.
 While travelling in Sikkim in the 1950s, he met an old lama who demonstrated his ability to levitate.

 He ... pressed one hand on top of his stick, a heavy branch about four feet long, frowned a little with effort, and then slowly lifted his legs up off the floor until he was sitting cross-legged in the air!
 There was nothing behind him or under him.
 His sole support was his stick, which he seemed to use to keep his balance.
 I was astounded.

 The lama then conducted the rest of the conversation ‘sitting there in empty space’.10

 In July 1916, P. Muller, a German veterinarian stationed in Turkey, attended a gathering of the Rufai dervishes.
 He described a large hall in which white-robed dervishes wearing tall black caps ‘moved in a circle with sideways steps and curious jerking motions’.
-About an hour into the ceremony, the music and dancing and cries of the dancers intensified, when suddenly one of them bounded into the middle of the circle.
+About an hour into the ceremony, the music, dancing and cries of the dancers intensified, and suddenly one of them bounded into the middle of the circle.
 He stood still, with his arms upraised, palms facing the sky:

 The ecstatic man remained suspended for about a minute.11

 Tibetans speak of a power of fast-walking known as lung-gom.
 An eye-witness account was provided by Alexandra David-Neel, an early 20th-century explorer, journalist and Buddhist.
 While in northern Tibet, she saw a man approaching with an ‘unusual gait’ and ‘extraordinary swiftness’.